Jono453/ROS-UGV/README.md

-# ROS-WallE
+# ROS-UGV

-ROS Wall-E project using ROS Kinetic with Ubuntu 16.4
+ROS UGV project using ROS Kinetic with Ubuntu 16.4

 ## Instructions